motiondeveloper/deploy-templates/README.md

 ### Creating new packages

-The CLI is currently configured to deploy two template packages, **SBS News** and **SBS Social**.
-A new package may be added by duplicating an existing package, renaming it, and modifying the following files:
+A new package may be added by duplicating an existing package in `src/`, renaming it, and modifying the following files:

 - `package-name/changelog/index.html`